atomisthq/docs/docs/automations/commands.md

 This secret is more useful in Event Handlers[LINK], which are not attributable to a particular user.
 -->

+## Testing

+You can test command handlers by hand: run the client locally and then address Atomist in Slack DM or a channel.

+You can [test command handlers automatically](command-examples.md#automated-tests-for-command-handlers) as well.

 ## Troubleshooting

 Anything you print with console.log() in your command handler will show up in the logs of your automation-client.